openshift/openshift-origin-design/designs/virtualization/4.6/Snapshots-updates/snapshots-updates.md

 ## Adding a description

-We will add the option for the user to add a description to the Snapshot modal  so they will remember what this snapshot contains when they will restore from it
+ We will add the option for the user to add a description to the Snapshot modal so they will remember what this snapshot contains when they will restore from it.
+ The description for the VM Snapshot will be added to the Details Page as well.

 ![Create Snapshot Modal](img/snapshot-modal.png)